s3683007/A2-G2/README.md

 3. Select "Browser Window".
 4. Select "Desktops" followed by "All Desktops".
 5. Select "RMIT Desktop".
-6. Download the zipped folder via the submission website.
-7. Extract the zipped folder to the "H" drive.
+6. Extract the zipped folder to the "H" drive.
-8. Navigate to the start menu and type "cmd".
+7. Navigate to the start menu and type "cmd".
-9. Open the program called "Command Prompt".
+8. Open the program called "Command Prompt".
-10. Enter "cd H:\A2-G2-main\src" into the command line (without the quotation marks).
+9. Enter "cd H:\Sprint1-A2G2\A2-G2-main\src" into the command line (without the quotation marks).
-11. Enter "javac --release 8 Main.java"
+10. Enter "javac --release 8 Main.java"
-12. Enter "java Main" to run the program.
+11. Enter "java Main" to run the program.
-13. You have successfully entered the program.
+12. You have successfully entered the program.

 ## Usage
 #### Login